 For many women, having a baby is something they have planned and dreamed about for years.
 It’s not uncommon for women to envision the exact circumstances around the moment their child enters the world.

-While it’s important to have a birth plan, it’s also important to remain flexible and be mentally prepared for changes that may come up during labor, says Nicole Giangregorio, manager of Women’s Education at Sharp Mary Birch Hospital for Women & Newborns.
+While it’s important to have a birth plan, it’s also important to remain flexible and be mentally prepared for changes that may come up during labor, says Nicole Giangregorio, manager of Women’s Programs at Sharp Mary Birch Hospital for Women & Newborns.

 “You’ve anticipated the birth of your child for the past nine months or longer.
 So when the time comes and things don’t go exactly as planned, it can lead to feelings of disappointment, failure and even perinatal mood and anxiety disorders such as postpartum depression and anxiety,” says Giangregorio.